 At this point it is important to explain the warning button located in the top right-hand corner of the Layout Editor tool as indicated in Figure 3-13.
 Obviously, this is indicating potential problems with the layout.
 For details on any problems, click on the button:

-When clicked, a panel (Figure 3-14) will appear describing the nature of the problems and offering some possible corrective measures:
+When clicked, the Problems tool window (Figure 3-14) will appear, describing the nature of the problems: